This page: New to the subject of FIV? You probably need some reassurance backed up by some common sense information about FIV. This is the right place

 New to FIV?

-If you are new to the subject of FIV, you are probably in need of some reassurance backed up by some common sense information about FIV.
+If you are new to the subject of FIV, you may well be in need of some reassurance backed up by some common sense information about FIV.
 You are in the right place.

 Perhaps your cat has just been diagnosed as FIV-positive.
-This may be because your cat is not well and, having tested positive for the virus, your vet is quite likely to blame any illness on the FIV, which has probably made you quite worried about it - please don't be, in reality it is unlikely that the illness has anything to do with the FIV.
+This may be because your cat is not well and, having tested positive for the virus, your vet may link any illness to the FIV, which has probably made you quite worried about it - please don't be, in reality it is unlikely that the illness has anything to do with the FIV.

-Perhaps it would be helpful if we gave you a simple overview of the experience we have, having looked after approaching 100 FIV cats now over the last nearly twenty years.
+Perhaps it would be helpful if we gave you a simple overview of the experience we have, having looked after approaching 100 FIV cats now over the last twenty five years.

 First thing to know is our FIV cats have had no more illnesses than any other group of rescued cats would have.

-Many have lived to ripe old ages, despite having a difficult start in life - Take Cecil, for example, he is now (summer, 2014) looking rather frail, but he came to us as a newly diagnosed FIV, in 2002, aged about 3 or 4.
-That's twelve years he has been with us, making him about 14 or 15 years old now.
-Apart from a few bad teeth that needed removal, and one or two minor infections, he has been perfectly healthy until a couple of years ago when he developed an over active thyroid gland.
-The Hyperthyroidism has nothing to do with his FIV status, and is quite common in many older cats - so Cecil is a good example of what can be expected of an FIV cat - probably not what you have been led to believe by others!
+Many have lived to ripe old ages, despite having a difficult start in life - Take Cecil, for example, he came to us as a newly diagnosed FIV, in 2002, aged about 3 or 4.
+He was with us for twelve years, making him about 15 or 16 years old.
+Apart from a few bad teeth that needed removal, and one or two minor infections, he was perfectly healthy until later in life when he developed an over active thyroid gland.
+The Hyperthyroidism has nothing to do with his FIV status, and is quite common in many older cats - so Cecil is a good example of what can be expected of an FIV cat - probably not what you may have been led to believe by others!

 Another example is Captain, who died in 2011, aged about 16.
 He had been with us since 1997, when he was diagnosed as FIV as a young (about 2 years old) cat in a road accident - he had to have a rear leg amputated, but that didn't stop him hopping round our garden for the next 14 years!
 He too was basically well all the time, just a few bad teeth and a couple of minor infections which cleared up quickly - just like Cecil!

-Also Guy, who came to us in 2004 aged about 5, and is still with us ten years later, now aged about 15.
-He had no need to have any veterinary treatment at all until a couple of years ago.
-He now has a problem with his digestion, but that is managed with simple medicines, and hardly a problem after so many years not needing treatment at all.
-Whether his old cat problem is aggravated by the FIV we don't know, but at his age, anything is possible with or without FIV.
+Also Guy, who came to us in 2004 aged about 5, and was with us for eleven years.
+He had no need to have any veterinary treatment at all until his last couple of years.
+He then has a problem with his digestion, but that was managed with simple medicines, and hardly a problem after so many years not needing treatment at all.
+Whether his old cat problem was aggravated by the FIV we don't know, but at his age, anything is possible with or without FIV.

 Many cats came to us as middle aged or older cats, but most still lived on healthily for several more years - which is more than most would expect; but ours is real experience, not out of date 'studies'.